 The SCRRA FY 2006-07 Preliminary Budget identifies operations, rehabilitation/renovation and new capital projects; sets service levels; and establishes each member agency's share of costs for Metrolink.
-Metro contributions for FY 2006-07 operations and rehabilitation/renovation incorporate an annual escalation rate of four percent (4%), instead of the escalation rates based on the Cost Price Index (CPI) and Construction Cost Index (CCI) used in the financial modeling for the 2003 Short Range Transportation Plan for Los Angeles County.
-The 4% annual escalation rate is needed to more closely follow recent inflation and railroad industry cost trends that influence many SCRRA contracts and other cost drivers.
+Metro contributions for FY 2006-07 operations and rehabilitation/renovation are consistent with the funding approved in the 2001 Long Range Transportation Plan, incorporateing an annual escalation rate of four percent (4%), 2.6% instead of the escalation rates based on the Consumer Price Index (CPI). and Construction Cost Index (CCI) used in the financial modeling for the 2003 Short 2001 Long Range Transportation Plan for Los Angeles County The 4% annual escalation rate is needed to more closely follow recent inflation and railroad industry cost trends that influence many SCRRA contracts and other cost drivers.